Course Content

 Obviously, the model with good parameters is the one predicting high (close to 1) p for instances that are actually of class 1 and low (close to 0) p for instances with the actual class 0.

 To measure how bad or how good the model is, we use a cost function.
-In linear regression, we used SSR as a cost function.
+In linear regression, we used MSE (mean squared error) as a cost function.
 This time, a different function is used:

-Here p is the probability of belonging to class 1, predicted by the model, and y is the actual target value.
+Here p represents the probability of belonging to class 1, as predicted by the model, while y denotes the actual target value.

-We calculate the cost function for each training instance and take the average.
-This cost function is called Cross-Entropy Loss.
-So Logistic Regression just finds the parameters β that minimize Cross-Entropy Loss.
+We calculate the loss function for each training instance and take the average.
+This average is called the cost function.
+Logistic Regression finds the parameters β that minimize the cost function.

 Thanks for your feedback!